puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/welcome.md

 You can see all the facts by running facter -p
 {% endtip %}

-4. In order to learn more about Puppet, and to work your way through Elvium, you will have to complete a series of Quests.
+5. In order to learn more about Puppet, and to work your way through Elvium, you will have to complete a series of Quests.
 Each Quest has Tasks that need to be completed.
 Transparent information is essential on Elvium.
 To monitor your status with the quests on Elvium we've created custom commands for you.

 	The following command will help you with using the quest tool:

 		quest --help

 	The quest command provides several tools such as the following:

-    	quest --start		# To start a quest quest --progress	# To check your task on your current quest quest --completed	# To show you all your completed quests quest --showall		# To show you available quests you are able to complete quest --brief		#
+    	quest --start
+    	quest --progress
-    	quest --name		#
+    	quest --completed

-If you wanted to list all the available quests, you can run the following command:

     	quest --showall

-To being a quest called _resources_, you can type:

-		quest --start resources
+    	quest --brief

-To see your progress on the current quest you are pursuing, you can type:

-		quest --progress
+    	quest --name

 	We'll explain the commands needed as we go.

 ### Now that you have set up your quest guide, let's get started with the [Resources Quest](http://somthing)!